-(1) eIBC: After implementation of eIBC, automated annual update reminders generated by eIBC will be emailed to the PI in advance of each anniversary date of the approval.
+- (1) eIBC: Automated annual update reminders generated by eIBC will be emailed to the PI in advance of each anniversary date of the approval.
 Any needed IBC research protocol application updates will be required to be submitted through eIBC, specifying in an amendment any changes in procedures, laboratory staff, or other relevant information updates that are needed.
+Updated training records for all laboratory personnel are required for all Annual Continuing Reviews.
 If no changes are needed, the PI will need to submit an amendment stating that there are no changes.
 Each annual update shall also include a statement certifying that the PI's cold storage units have been inspected and reviewed within the past year, that inventory records are accurate, that any containers with unidentified contents were promptly evaluated, and their disposition determined.
-(See Section 7.3 I. (3) above.)
+(See Section 7.3 I. (3) above.) - (2) Timeline for Submission: Substantive annual IBC research protocol application updates must comply with the submission timeline for the application type being submitted (amendment or new application) and be submitted prior to the original approval anniversary date each year.
+Non-substantive annual IBC research protocol application updates (stating that no changes are necessary) must be received prior to the approval anniversary date each year. - (3) Approvals: Continuing Reviews with minor changes to personnel and training records will be administratively reviewed and approved by the IBC Manager.
+Continuing Reviews considered as simple amendments as outlined in section 8.3.B.(2) and 8.3.B.(3) may be approved administratively, or on an interim basis by the BSO pending IBC review and approval at the next full IBC meeting [8.3.B.(4)].
+All other Continuing Reviews will be reviewed by the full committee at the next scheduled IBC meeting. - 8.4 Registration of Work with Potentially Non-Hazardous Biological Materials: Work with non-hazardous biological materials (as determined by the Biological Safety Officer in consultation with other subject matter experts), including research involving recombinant or synthetic nucleic acid molecules that are exempted under Section III-F of the NIH Guidelines, can be filed with the IBC simultaneous with beginning that work by submitting a "Work with Non-Hazardous Biological Materials IBC Registration".
+Submission of this registration document via email to eIBC@slu.edu permits faculty or staff to immediately begin work with the biological materials after the Biological Safety Officer provides documented approval of the registration.
+The registration document is presented to the IBC during the next regularly scheduled IBC meeting.

-- (2) Timeline for Submission: Substantive annual IBC research protocol application updates must comply with the submission timeline for the application type being submitted (amendment or new application) and be submitted prior to the original approval anniversary date each year.
-Non-substantive annual IBC research protocol application updates (stating that no changes are necessary) must be received prior to the approval anniversary date each year. - 8.5 Registration of Work with Non-Hazardous Biological Materials: Work with nonhazardous biological materials (as determined by the Biological Safety Officer in consultation with other subject matter experts), including research involving recombinant or synthetic nucleic acid molecules that are exempted under Section III-F of the NIH Guidelines, can be filed with the IBC simultaneous with beginning that work by submitting a "Work with Non-Hazardous Biological Materials IBC Registration".
-Submission of this registration document permits faculty or staff to immediately begin work with the biological materials after the Biological Safety Officer provides documented approval of the registration.
-The registration document is presented to the IBC during the next regularly scheduled IBC meeting. - 8.6 Principal Investigator Review Guidance: Prior to undertaking research with a biological agent (as defined in Section 2.3) the investigator must evaluate the hazards of the agent(s) that will be used.
+- 8.5 Principal Investigator Review Guidance: Prior to undertaking research with a biological agent (as defined in Section 2.5) the investigator must evaluate the hazards of the agent(s) that will be used.
 Specific categories and guidance documents are listed below. - A. Determining Risk Group Assignment of Biological Agents: In evaluating the hazards of the biological agents, the PI must determine the risk group assignment of each biological agent.
-See Section 2.0 Definitions, paragraph 2.23.
+See Section 2.0 Definitions, paragraph 2.28.
 A useful reference is the American Biological Safety Association (ABSA) Risk Group Database: https://my.absa.org/tiki-index.php?page=Riskgroups. - B. Organisms Pathogenic to Humans: A primary reference for organisms that are pathogenic to humans is the most recent edition of the Center for Disease Control-National Institutes of Health publication: Biosafety in Microbiological and Biomedical Laboratories.